kshaffer/cognition/week5.md

 ## Schedule

-**Wednesday, July 1 (due 8am MDT):** video comments due
+**Wednesday, June 29 (due 7am MDT):** video comments due
-**Wednesday, July 1 (due 8am MDT):** concept map contributions due
+**Wednesday, June 29 (due 7am MDT):** concept map contributions due
-**Thursday, July 2 (due 11:59pm MDT):** Week 4 video redos due
+**Thursday, June 30 (due 7am MDT):** Week 4 video redos due
-**Thursday, July 2 (due 11:59pm MDT):** final projects and reassessments due
+**Friday, June 29 (due 7am MDT):** final projects and reassessments due

-*Note the earlier-than-usual last deadline, since classes end on Thursday instead of Friday.
-Also, in lieu of office hours, I will be available for individual appointments in-person or via video for any who would like assistance on the final project or reassessments.*
+*In lieu of office hours, I will be available for individual appointments via video for any who would like assistance on the final project or reassessments.*

-*Also note that OIT will be updating D2L on Saturday, July 4.
-That means I must complete all my grading by July 3.
-As a result, I have no room to accept late submissions.
-If you think there will be a problem meeting the deadline, get in touch with me ASAP.*

 ## Assignments

-For **Wednesday, July 1, 8am MDT,** submit comments for at least three of your colleagues' core concept videos from Week 4 on D2L or Twitter.
+For **Wednesday, June 29, 7am MDT,** submit comments for at least three of your colleagues' core concept videos from Week 4 on D2L or Twitter.
 See below for further details.

-For **Wednesday, July 1, 8am MDT,** submit two written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
+For **Wednesday, June 29, 7am MDT,** submit two written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
 These relationships should each involve at least one concept from Week 4.
 (Connections between two Week 4 concepts, or between one Week 4 concept and one concept from earlier weeks are both fair game.)
 See the [Assignment guide](/assessments/) for details on the expectations and collaborative opportunities for this assignment.

-For **Thursday, July 2, 11:59pm MDT,** if you did not receive full marks (4/4) for your Week 4 videos, you may redo whatever you need to bring that score up to 4/4.
+For **Friday, July 1, 7am MDT,** if you did not receive full marks (4/4) for your Week 4 videos, you may redo whatever you need to bring that score up to 4/4.
 These are *separate from* the five-point final reassessments or project.
 Anyone can do them *in addition to* the final reassessments or project.
 Please upload your redo videos to the original Week 4 Conceptual Videos dropbox.

-For **Thursday, July 2, 11:59pm MDT,** submit *either* a final project *or* five reassessment videos/conceptual connections.
+For **Friday, July 1, 7am MDT,** submit *either* a final project *or* five reassessment videos/conceptual connections.
 See below for details.

-## Video comments

-This week, there was a greater diversity of topic choice for the videos, so there aren't enough topics with multiple videos to vote on.
-So instead, I have selected several new videos to upload to the concept map.
-Please go to our [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/) (or the class [Vimeo channel](https://vimeo.com/channels/917196)), choose three concepts *for which you did not make a video yourself and for which you have not voted in previous weeks*, watch the videos for those concepts, and then post a substantive, positive comment in response to each of those videos.
-You can either post the comment as a new thread on the D2L discussion forum, or (if your comfortable), you can tweet your comment to the person who made the video (using the #muscog hashtag so I can find it).

-Please use this assignment as an opportunity to review concepts that you are a little fuzzy on, as you are getting started on your final project or your reassessments, as well as to offer some positive encouragement to each other.

 ## Final projects

 ### General information

-All final projects and reassessments are due by **11:59pm, Thursday July 2.**
+All final projects and reassessments are due by **7am, Friday July 1.**

 *From the syllabus & assessment guide:*